wangziqi2013/wangziqi2013.github.io/_posts/2019-03-03-log-structured-mem-for-dram-based-storage.markdown

 In all the above cases, both the in-memory copy and the on-disk copy of the log are kept synchronized.
 Remote copies are also updated accordingly.

+Garbage collection (GC) works similarly to a log-structured file system.
+The GC thread scans segment from the tail of the log.
+The scan proceeds segment by segment.
+For each log record in a segment, the GC thread checks the hash table to see if the entry is stale or not.
+A stale entry is recognized by the fact thet the key recorded in the entry does not exist in the hash table, or the key exists but the object pointer does not match the log record's address.
+In either case, the object is marked as stale.
+If too many stale objects are found in the log, the segment will be marked as eligible for GC.